wendyverdonk93/docs/content/api/accounts/balances.md

 **account_id**  | integer

-The account ID of the affiliated MultiSafepay account.
+The account ID of the affiliated account.

 **amount_available** | integer